 In February 2016 Pep-Up purchased 2-30.000 gallon propane tanks from the Sussex Correctional Institute in Georgetown Delaware.
 In May they were moved to our Belle Haven, Virginia facility, creating a new full service bulk plant with both oil and propane storage.
 In addition a new 30,000 gallon propane tank was purchased from Quality Welding and Fabrication, to provide service to the new Riverside Shore Memorial Hospital in Onancock, Virginia.

-With fourteen present locations on the Delmarva Peninsula, Pep-Up, Inc. is proud and fortunate to serve local, state, and federal government agencies, marina, commercial, agricultural, industrial accounts, as well as many residential households.
+With fifteen present locations on the Delmarva Peninsula, Pep-Up, Inc. is proud and fortunate to serve local, state, and federal government agencies, marina, commercial, agricultural, industrial accounts, as well as many residential households.
 We are now serving all of Delmarva.

 The Pepper family is proud to live and work on Delmarva.